Latour, Blair and British Foreign Policy, Pt 3 The Blair ViewOctober 11, 2013

 That is why I say this struggle is one about values.
 Our values are our guide.
 Our values are worth struggling for.
 They represent humanity’s progress throughout the ages.
 At each point we have had to fight for them and defend them.
 As a new age beckons, it is time to fight for them again.

 If Latour sees a plural world then Blair is with the modernists 110%.
 Running through this is the drive to construct a single world based on the truth – although Blair is remarkably vague on what ‘our values’ are.

 How can Blair advocate such a sweeping foreign policy with such unlimited ends?
-Like previous British prime ministers Blair saw Britain’s role in building a bridge between the US and Europe, he saw that under his leadership there could be a unified West that united around his mission it would be possible to pursue the sweeping foreign policies that he advocated.
+Like previous British prime ministers Blair saw Britain’s role in building a bridge between the US and Europe.
+He believed that if there could be a unified West that united around his mission it would be possible to pursue the sweeping foreign policies that he advocated.
 It can be argued that in the first half of his premiership he went some way towards achieving the (eg Clarke 2007) but with Iraq the wheels came off.
 The result though is that British foreign policy thinking became focussed on the concept of global solutions to global problems with global coalitions.
-This doesn’t require a very strong concept of British foreign policy because what he’s talking about is a Western foreign policy where his mind the West can achieve anything that it puts its mind to.
+This doesn’t require a very strong concept of British foreign policy because what he’s talking about is a Western foreign policy where, in his mind, the West can achieve anything that it puts its mind to.
 My concern is that British foreign policy remains strongly marked by the Blairite assumptions even though the world is very different from what it was at the end of the 1990s.

 In the next post I’ll take up some of these implications.